 Medical School: Des Moines University

-Current positions: CAP Resident Forum Representative and Delegate; Resident Curriculum Committee Representative
+Current positions: AP/CP Scheduling and Education Chief, CAP Resident Forum Delegate, Resident Curriculum Committee Representative

 Why I chose IU for residency:I chose IU because I wanted a supportive yet high educational environment.
 The faculty are dedicated, passionate about sharing knowledge, and genuinely care about their residents.
 I could see the natural camaraderie between residents, staff, and faculty in the department.
 I was also impressed by the number of fellowships available to further my career after residency.